 The LORD said unto my Lord

-The LORD said unto my Lord, is mistranslated because of spiritual blindness resulting in the propensity to protect the man-made doctrine of the trinity.
+The LORD said unto my lord; the true meaning of this verse in Psalms is mistranslated as a result of deception that leads to spiritual blindness, thus resulting in the propensity to protect the obnoxious doctrine of the trinity.

 Psalm 110:1 [[A Psalm of David.]]
 The LORD said unto my Lord, Sit thou at my right hand, until I make thine enemies thy footstool.